TV interview with Salisbury suspects was shocking and welcome, says officer

 Dawn Sturgess, 44, died on July 8 2018 after she was exposed to the nerve agent, which was left in a discarded perfume bottle in nearby Amesbury, Wiltshire.

-Mr Murphy said the account Petrov and Boshirov gave of their time in the UK “was very different from the movements we actually saw” and “not at all” consistent with those of a tourist in Salisbury.
+Mr Murphy said the account Petrov and Boshirov gave of their time in the UK “was very different from the movements we actually saw” and “not at all” consistent with those of a tourist in Salisbury, with the pair spending most of their time in residential areas.

 He added that the men had suggested they could not use public transport because of wintry conditions, “which of course they did, for their journey down and their return journey”.